 Yes, we humans LOVE our stories.
 Why?
 Because they connect us to our world in ways far beyond mere sensory input.
 Stories create shared experiences.
 Stories generate within us an emotional link to the story, its participants, be they real or imagined, but most importantly to the human condition.
 Stories help give all that sensory input meaning.
-I mean criminy, look how different fan bases break down the objects of their fandoms.
+Look how different fan bases break down the objects of their fandoms.
 There are countless websites devoted specifically to analyses of scripts and episodes, characters and plot points – all so the story hearers can derive more meaning from the stories.
 So do we love our stories?
 You’re dang right we do.
 We OBSESS over our stories.
 (I’m a Doctor Who fan, so I know from obsessive fans :))

 As a result, people are more seasoned in hearing stories, and are much more in tune with the emotional responses and connections that come with storytelling than they ever have been.
 So they are, on the whole, a tougher audience, especially when it comes to advertising or other business-related communications.